Calvin-LLC/2021-Central-Magnet-Robotics/README.md

 -- To Do --
-X Organizing last year's code (comment it all & add to repo)
+* Organizing last year's code (comment it all & add to repo)
 * Communicate with build team in order to start the movement code